NEI-LSR/ColorShapeConcepts/README.md

 - data: an empty directory where you are expected to place project data from data repository in order to easily run analysis code on it.
 - results: an empty directory that will save intermediate results from analysis scripts before visualization (e.g. csv files of accuracy in each ROI for each CV fold)
 - figures: directory to hold visualization scripts svg outputs.

+## Software Used
+- only tested on Ubuntu 22.04 LTS
+- python==3.12.4
+- numpy==1.26.4
+- scipy==1.12.0
+- pandas==2.2.2
+- matplotlib==3.8.4
+- scikit-learn==1.5.1
+- scikit-image==0.24.0
+- nibabel==5.2.1
+- nilearn==0.8.2
+- torch==2.7.0
+- neurotools==0.0.2

+Fitting the searchlight model in a reasonable amount of time requires a nvidia GPU.
+We used a GTX 4090TI.
+All of these python packages should be installed in you local environment.

+## Loading data
+Project data can be downloaded from figshare: https://figshare.com/projects/Color_Shape_Concepts_Data/255242

+This data can be put into the proper directory structure by downloading the zip file for each separate experiment into this root of this repository, and then running the `collect_from_figshare.sh` shell script to generate the `data` directory.
+The `searchlight_runner.py` script should then be able to properly find the data when run with the repository root as the working directory.

+All other scripts should also be able to work with this directory structure.